numpy/numpy/doc/source/reference/arrays.classes.rst

       - If you are not a subclass of :class:`ndarray`, we recommend your class define special methods like ``__add__`` and ``__lt__`` that delegate to ufuncs just like ndarray does.
-We hope to provide a helper mixin class for this.
+An easy way to do this is to subclass from :class:`~numpy.lib.mixins.NDArrayOperatorsMixin`.
       - If you subclass :class:`ndarray`, we strongly recommend that you avoid confusion by neither setting :func:`__array_ufunc__` to :obj:`None`, which makes no sense for an array subclass, nor by